elenafavero/WebApp-I---project/README.md

   - if some games are found in the db: the list of games completed by the user

 - `Result` (in `Result.jsx`): it renders the result page at the end of the game - contains:
-  - list of cards owned by the player at the end of the game
+  - summary of won cards by the player at the end of the game (for logged users) or the round (for not logged users)
-  - button `Start New Game`
+  - for logged users:
     - the message "YOU WIN" or "GAME OVER"
+    - button: `Start New Game`
+  - for demo user:
+    - the "Demo round finished!" message at the end of the demo round
+    - the `Home page` button (to go back to home page)

 - `Welcome` (in `Welcome.jsx`): it renders the home page - contains:
   - Welcome message